Did the Berlin Wall Go Through All of Germany?

 Introduction

-In an effort to prevent mass emigration from East Germany to West Germany through Berlin, the East German government constructed the Berlin Wall on August 13, 1961.
-The barrier was built to separate East and West Berlin, but it did not initially extend beyond Berlin itself.
+In a bid to contain the flood of East Germans moving to west Germany through Berlin, the East Germany government put up the Berlin Wall on August 13, 1961.
+It was erected from East and West Berlin but it did not cover even Berlin at first.

 The Route of the Berlin Wall